-There are six fan headers on the motherboard.
-These are 4-pin fan headers; pins 1-3 are backward compatible with traditional 3-pin fans.
+There are five 4-pin fan headers on the motherboard.
+Pins 1-3 are backward compatible with traditional 3-pin fans.
 The onboard fan speeds are controlled by Thermal Management (via Hardware Monitoring) in the BIOS.
 When using Thermal Management setting, please use all 3-pin fans or all 4-pin fans.